Storm Shadow: Characteristics

 Climbing to altitude is intended to achieve the best probability of target identification and penetration.
 During the final maneuver, the nose cone is jettisoned to allow a high resolution thermographic camera (infrared homing) to observe the target area.
 The missile then tries to locate its target based upon its targeting information (DSMAC).
 If it cannot, and there is a high risk of collateral damage, the missile is capable of flying to a crash point instead of risking inaccuracy.

 Enhancements reported in 2005 included the capability to relay target information just before impact and usage of one-way (link back) data link to relay battle damage assessment information back to the host aircraft, under development under a French DGA contract.
 At the time, inflight re-targeting capability using a two-way data link was planned.
 In 2016, it was announced that Storm Shadow would be refurbished under the Selective Precision Effects At Range 4 (SPEAR 4) missile project, with the upgrade being completed in 2022.

 Some reports suggest a reduced capability version complying with Missile Technology Control Regime (MTCR) restrictions was created for export, for example to the United Arab Emirates.

 The missile relies on classified US-owned cartographic data, using Terrain Contour Matching or TERCOM, to guide the missile to the target.
 This gives the US government veto of any sales to foreign countries under ITAR.
-In 2018 the French government tried to bypass this by creating a "ITAR-free" version of the missile for sale to Egypt that didn't use TERCOM.
+In 2018, the French government tried to bypass this by creating an "ITAR-free" version of the missile for sale to Egypt that didn't use TERCOM.
 The missiles would have relied solely on GPS and inertial navigation systems to get to the target, making the missile more vulnerable to electronic warfare.
-An issue in Ukraine, where Russian jams GPS signals, is that US approval and data is necessary for the missiles to operate to peak performance.
+An issue in Ukraine, where Russia jams GPS signals, is that US approval and data is necessary for the missiles to operate to their peak performance.